Strategy of Breakthrough for Health and Wealth

 He later added Prime membership (more convenience, faster checkout)

-He thought about the question: “What 3 things will never change?” as the Internet changes almost everything.
+He thought about the question: "What three things will never change?" as the Internet changes almost everything.
 This question becomes even more pertinent in the age of AI, a more exponential force.

 The power of the Flywheel is in its power of increasing momentum, linking cause and effect into a virtuous loop.